filip-husnik/pseudofinder/README.md

 *Note: Outputs can be combined.
 If '-of 12' is specified, files '1' and '2' will be written.

-## Visualizing settings
+### Visualize

+TODO: Add a blurb about this command.

-One strength of Pseudo-finder is its ability to be fine-tuned to the user's preferences.
+One strength of Pseudofinder is its ability to be fine-tuned to the user's preferences.
 To help visualize the effects of changing the parameters of this program, we have provided the 'visualize' command.
 This command will display how many pseudogenes will be detected based on any combination of '--length_pseudo' and '--shared_hits'.
 It is run by providing the blast files from the 'annotate' command:
 ```
 python pseudo_finder.py visualize \
     --genome GENOME.GBF \